 Facing illness and treatment can be a challenging journey for you and your loved ones.

-Through the narrative medicine process, you may be better able to share the story of your treatment journey with your family, friends and care providers, leading to a feeling of greater support from those who are most important in your life.
+Through the narrative medicine process, you may be more comfortable sharing the story of your treatment journey with your family, friends and care providers, leading to a feeling of greater support from those who are most important in your life.

-Narrative medicine can help you understand your illness and healthcare journey in the context of your entire life story.
+Narrative medicine can help you understand your illness and healthcare journey in the context of your entire life story, allowing you to play an active role in your treatment.
 Some patients gain new perspectives on their illness and treatment by putting their experiences into words.

 Narrating these experiences may also help you discover connections between the journey of treatment and your own beliefs.
 Patients often come away from narrative work with a clearer sense of personal meaning and direction.

-Narrative medicine sessions are available for UK HealthCare patients and their families.
+Narrative medicine sessions are available for all UK HealthCare patients and their families.

 For more information about narrative medicine or to schedule an appointment for a narrative medicine session, contact Narrative Medicine Program Coordinator Robert Slocum, PhD, at 859-323-4325 (HEAL) or email@example.com.